cl-model-languages/cl-prolog2/README.md

 Variables are given to the Prolog interpreter as underscored symbols, and note that **all non-alphanumeric characters are converted to underscores**.

+## Utility

+    sort-clauses (rules)

+    Sort the rules by dictionary ordering.
+    Useful for avoiding noncontiguous-clauses errors (rules for the same clauses are not written together).
+    Facts (rules without conditions) are given precedence to the standard rules.

 ## Dependencies
 This library is at least tested on implementation listed below: